Justice Department defends Whitaker appointment as acting attorney general

 Breaking News Emails

-The Justice Department vigorously defended the appointment of Matt Whitaker to serve as acting attorney general, saying Wednesday that the selection was entirely legal and that the White House was given that advice beforehand.
+The Justice Department on Wednesday vigorously defended the appointment of Matt Whitaker to serve as acting attorney general, saying that the selection was entirely legal and that the White House was given that advice beforehand.

 That advice was offered "after the White House asked what the president's option would be in the event the office of attorney general was vacant and who might be eligible to serve," a senior Justice Department official said.